middlebury/cdn/README.md

   - Output JS files `./middlebury.edu/2015/js/sustainability.js`, `./middlebury.edu/2015/js/sustainability.min.js`
   - Gulp command `gulp --project sustainability`

+By default, gulp will run `watch` to continuously watch assets and recompile.
+If you don't want to do this, run `gulp --project <projectname> build` instead to compile them once.

 ### Installation

 To install required NodeJS dependencies to use Gulp, run the following in command line: